chrisfield/redux-formkit/examples/nextjs/README.md

 ## The idea behind the example

-Next.js will server render the form so that the page received by the browser contains the html-mark-up for the form.
+Next.js will server render the form so that when the page reaches the browser it already contains the form mark-up.
 The advantage of this is that the form (prepopulated with any default values etc) will display while the js bundle downloads.
-At this point the JS is still downloading but the user can enter use the form controls as thought it was a plain html form.
+At this point the JS is still downloading but the user can enter/use the form controls as thought it was a plain html form.

 When the js bundle downloads redux-formkit will compare the value of each actual field with the initial value provided from the redux-store.
-Where these values are different redux-formkit will run the validation and formatting code with the user entered value.
+Where these values are different redux-formkit will run the validation, the formatting and update the redux store with the user entered value.

 No extra code is required for this to happen other than passing 'ref={props.elementRef}' to the form input/select etc.